 Hi, I’m Sinja

-A solo female traveler, travel consultant & personal tour leader dedicated to helping women to realize their life-time dream of exploring African Culture and to empower women through traveling!
+A solo female traveler, travel consultant and personal tour leader dedicated to you to plan your trip to Kenya without any headaches

 I was a little girl with big dreams: